dfhoughton/jobrog/README.md

   > job done
   ending you can go off the clock at 11:13 am
   > job resume --tag foo
-  resuming tags facilitate searching and aggregation (tags: foo)
+  resuming tags facilitate searching and aggregation (foo)
   > job note you can resume an earlier event noted you can resume an earlier event (no tags)
   > job note you can summarize the log